cheungbx/SourDoughMaker/README.md

 If ServoMode is true, move the servo motor to 90 degree, pause for 0.2 second, then move back to 0 degree and pause for 0.3 seconds.

 The LongPress process.
-The Long Press process  takes two inputs: Pin and Number of Times (defaults to 1).
+The Long Press process  takes one  input: Pin.
 Logs the current RemainingMin in hh:mm format, followed by “LongPress “ with the Pin name and the Number of Times.
 For each  Number of Times:
-If ServoMode is false, turn the Pin LOW and pause for 2 seconds, then turn the pin HIGH and pause for 1 second.
+If ServoMode is false,  turn the Pin LOW and pause for 0.2 second, then turn the pin HIGH and pause for 0.3 seconds  then turn the Pin LOW and pause for 3 seconds, then turn the pin HIGH and pause for 1 second.
-If ServoMode is true, move the servo motor to 90 degree, pause for 2 seconds, then move back to 0 degree and pause for 1 second.
+If ServoMode is true, move the servo motor to 90 degree, pause for 0.2 second, then move back to 0 degree and pause for 0.3 seconds.
+, then move the servo motor to 90 degree, pause for 3 seconds, then move back to 0 degree and pause for 1 second.

 The Knead Process
 Set cycleMin to 30.